KRChapman/StudyOrder/README.md

 You can use their API to search pretty much all of the data they have available:
 [Spotify Web API]( https://developer.spotify.com/web-api/ )

+real time chat app (socket.io maybe?) maybe with a bot maybe into a game incorperating the bot

 You can't actually pull full length versions of the media to play in your app, just play the demo track ;)

 - [ ] PUBLISH NPM MODULE